SeaOfNodes/Simple/chapter15/README.md

    `S s = new S; s.x = 3;`

-The same `x` field now holds either a 0 or a 3, so the `TypeInteger` for `x` will be a range `[0-3]`... but this is not used to compute the field size.
+The same `x` field now holds either a 0 or a 3, so the `TypeInteger` for `x` will be a range `[0-3]` which could be represented in just 2 bits ... but this is not used to compute the field size.

 ## Some Simple Address Math Peeps